If you find Creative Peptides is useful to satisfy your needs, please do not hesitate to contact us!

 Creative Peptides provides a comprehensive series of Epitope Mapping Services to fulfill customers’ demand.
 Our Creative MapTM Platform is developed to map various epitopes flexibly.
 Based on the three-dimensional electron microscopy technology, the epitope analysis technique requires only a small amount of antigen/antigen complex to be completed within quickly.
-Our customer service representatives are available 24 hours a day, Monday through Friday to assist you.
-Please be free to contact us.

 1. Najar, T. A., Khare, S., Pandey, R., Gupta, S. K., & Varadarajan, R. (2017).
 Mapping protein binding sites and conformational epitopes using cysteine labeling and yeast surface display.
 Structure, 25(3), 395.

 2. Lu Z, Rynkiewicz MJ, Yang CY, Madico G, Perkins HM, & Wang Q, et al. (2013).
 The binding sites of monoclonal antibodies to the non-reducing end of francisella tularensis o-antigen accommodate mainly the terminal saccharide.
 Immunology, 140(3), 374-389.